polachok/linux-insides/Initialization/linux-initialization-3.md

 	ENDPROC(clear_page)
 ```

-As you can understart from the function name it clears or fills with zeros page tables.
-First of all note that this function starts with the `CFI_STARTPROC` and `CFI_ENDPROC` which are expands to GNU assembly directives:
+As you can understand from the function name it clears or fills with zeros page tables.
+First of all note that this function starts with the `CFI_STARTPROC` and `CFI_ENDPROC` which are expanded to GNU assembly directives:

 ```C
 #define CFI_STARTPROC           .cfi_startproc